-BOTOX® is injected around pain fibers that are involved in headaches.
-It enters the nerve endings around where it is injected and blocks the release of chemicals involved in pain transmission.
-This prevents the activation of pain networks in the brain.
+BOTOX® gets injected around pain fibers that cause headaches.
+It enters the nerve endings near the injection and blocks the release of pain chemicals.
+Blocking these pain transmitters prevents the activation of pain networks in the brain.

 What is Treatment Like?

-It can take up to six months to see the maximum benefit from BOTOX®.
-In the meantime, you can continue your regular medications with no risk of a drug interaction.
+It can take up to six months to see the full benefits of BOTOX®.
+In the meantime, continue your everyday routines, including taking any prescribed medications.